Getting started

 civet source.civet ...args...

-Directly execute a .civet CommonJS source file in Node:
+Directly execute a .civet CommonJS or ESM source file in Node:

 Directly execute a .civet or .ts source file that mixes .civet and .ts code, using ts-node: